On a generalization of affinoid varieties: Weak power-bounded elements and algebraic monads

-\begin{rmk} We notice that if $k$ is non-archimedean, the statement of the previous lemma holds trivially.
-Moreover, if $k = \R$ we can tensor $A$ with $\C$, applying the lemma and then pullback the result on $A$ because $A^\circ = (A \otimes_\R \C)^\circ \cap A$. \end{rmk}
+\begin{rmk} If $k$ is non-archimedean, the statement of the previous lemma holds trivially.
+Moreover, if $k = \R$ we can tensor $A$ with $\C$, applying the lemma and then pull back the result on $A$ because $A^\ov = (A \otimes_\R \C)^\ov \cap A$. \end{rmk}